Live tries to authorize at every launch (Mac)

 If the Live authorization dialog is displayed every time Live is launched, this could be happening for two different reasons:

-- If you've authorized a prior version of Live for all users on a Mac by copying Live's unlock file into the local library (only necessary in multi-user environments)
+- If using Live in a multi-user environment (like a University lab) and you've authorized a prior version of Live for all users on a Mac by copying Live's unlock file into the local library.

 Read below for the respective solutions.

-Note: If you are getting the message "Ableton Live 9 wants to make changes.
-Enter your password to allow this", you need to update Max for Live.
+Note: See this article instead if you are getting the message "Ableton Live 9 wants to make changes.
+Enter your password to allow this".

 In order to solve this, then the authorization method needs to be updated in Live's Options.txt file: